mice batumi

 Batumi "City Breaks"

-No matter the time of the year, you always have the chance to attend various events and festivals, or take a yacht ride on the Black Sea.
+No matter the time of the year, you always have the chance to attend various events and festivals or take a yacht ride on the Black Sea.
 Batumi is the perfect place to blend sightseeing of unique and incredible attractions with a discovery of the local culture, cuisine, nightlife, and other activities.

-Museums of Ajara: For a deep dive into the history of Ajara, make sure to visit its museums, which serve as cultural and educational hubs.
+For a deep dive into the history of Ajara, make sure to visit its museums, which serve as cultural and educational hubs.
 The Ajara Museums Association includes the Batumi Archaeological Museum, the Ajara Khariton Akhvlediani Museum, the Nobel Brothers Technological Museum, the Memed Abashidze Building Museum, and the Museum of Religion.
 These museums offer you the chance to explore preserved exhibits and collections spanning centuries.

 In addition to the above-mentioned spots, a stroll through the streets of Batumi and tasting Batumi coffee, along with local and international cuisine, is an excellent way to connect with the local culture on a deeper level.